llvm/llvm-project/llvm/docs/GitHub.rst

 Once your PR is approved, rebased, and tests are passing, click `Squash and Merge` on your PR in the GitHub web interface.

+See more in-depth information about how to contribute in the following documentation:

+* :doc:`Contributing`
+* :doc:`MyFirstTypoFix`

 Releases
 ========